 Overview: How to Make Cream Cheese Zucchini Muffins

-If you’ve made my zucchini bread recipe before, you know how easy this batter comes together.
-The written recipe is below, but let’s quickly walk through the steps first.
+The full written recipe is below, but let’s quickly walk through the steps first.

 - Make the cream cheese filling: You need 4 simple ingredients for the cream cheese filling.
-Bring 5 ounces of block cream cheese to room temperature, then beat it with 1 egg yolk, sugar, and a touch of vanilla extract.
+Bring 5 ounces of brick cream cheese to room temperature, then beat it with 1 egg yolk, sugar, and a touch of vanilla extract.
 The egg yolk helps the cream cheese filling “set” like cheesecake.
-Don’t use a whole egg– the texture will taste off.
+Don’t use a whole egg—the texture will taste off.